Dieterbe/dieterblog/content/posts/software-values.md

 > ...for any purpose

-First of all: the "run for any purpose" has received a lot of scrutinity in the OSS community, where people often advocate for the exact opposite (ethical concerns, "do not use this software for 'evil', etc").
-But that would land us in dictatorial/non-free waters, and has not been included as a concept in either free software, or OSI's definition, so we can mostly ignore that here.
+First of all: the "run for any purpose" receives a lot of scrutiny in the OSS community, where ethical concerns lead to folks advocating for the exact opposite (essentially "do not use this software for 'evil'").
+But that would land us in dictatorial/non-free waters, and has not been included as a concept in either free software, or OSI's definition.

 software users indeed don't want to be at the mercy of a single vendor as far as when and what for they can use the software.
 Especially not when this gets tightened up down the road.
 Unfortunately, Open source as an insurance policy, as we saw above, is mostly a theoretical idea, and not very practical, except maybe for SME's/individuals.

 > The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
 Access to the source code is a precondition for this.

-Freedom to study how the program works, purely for the sake of it, is for curious geeks who want to learn specific programming techniques and when the software implements something novel which isn't easily learned through more actual learning resources (which are otherwise much more effective ways to learn), this is an edge case IMHO.
+Freedom to study how the program works, purely for the sake of it, is for curious geeks who want to learn specific programming techniques and when the software implements something novel which isn't easily learned through more appropriate learning resources (courses, tutorials, etc), this is an edge case IMHO.
+Personally I've learned a lot from studying various OSS projects such as NSQ and Prometheus, but this has little to do with procuring software.

 The most important value here is that you want software that does what you need it to.
 But if any time software didn't do what we need, we'd have to study the project, make our own changes and rebuild it, (and sometimes host it yourself if upstream doesn't like your changes) our lives and economy would slow to a halt.
 It's extremely impractical.
 It reeks more of an anti-pattern.
-Except for indivuals with a lot of time on their hands.

 > The freedom to redistribute copies so you can help others (freedom 2).

 The more practical way of phrasing this would be "software should be available to those who need it".
-Has little or nothing to do with source code access.
+Has nothing to do with source code access.

 > The freedom to distribute copies of your modified versions to others (freedom 3).
 By doing this you can give the whole
 > community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

 This falls back again to people need software that meets their needs.
 I don't think anyone sees it as a benefit when functionality you need was written by a 3rd party or volunteer rather than by the main author or than the vendor you're working with.
 In fact, if it was the main vendor that did it, you can reasonably expect it to be better understood by the vendor and therefore better supported.
+Although, sometimes innovations come from 3rd parties.
+(I've seen this firsthand, where some of the best aspects of the database I worked on were contributed by a customer)

 In summary, the most appealing aspect of of open/free software is that it may function somewhat as an insurance policy if you're an SME or individual.
+Sometimes OSS leads to better quality software, but it's also common for OSS to undermine the economical feasability of software and completely undermine the projects development or even cause premature death.

 # Actually relevant software values